s3437526/USAP_Assignment2/tests/results/PhoronixTest_Results.md

 These test suites will be analysed against known performance metrics and results will be reported in the results section below.
 An analysis will be formed based on those results.

 ***Disclaimer*** - Not all tests ran successfully, however, data was extrapolated as best as possible to obtain valid results to report on.
-Of the **xxx** tests run **xx** were successful or seemed to provide adequate reportable data.
+Of the 24 test suites run 14 were successful or seemed to provide adequate reportable data.

 ***

 ## Method

-The tests were initially chosen based on known impact to computing and relevance e.g. memory, cpu etc. As several tests have failed due to architecture compatibilities and other issues, the test suite selection was subject to further selective refinement and based on information gathered from the RMIT USAP Announocements discussion board [***available here.***](https://rmit.instructure.com/courses/70649/discussion_topics/983460)
+The tests were initially chosen based on known impact to computing and relevance e.g. memory, cpu etc. As several tests failed due to architecture compatibilities and other issues such as failed dependencies, the test suite selection was subject to further selective refinement and based on information gathered from the RMIT USAP Announocements discussion board [***available here.***](https://rmit.instructure.com/courses/70649/discussion_topics/983460)

-Test suites were initially run via SSH CLI, however, due to timeout-related connectivity issues, a shift was made to GUI in order to minimuise impact based on errors due to lack of user input.
+Test suites were initially run via SSH CLI, however, due to timeout-related connectivity issues, a shift was made to GUI to minimuise impact based on errors due to lack of user input.

 ***